sazan10/eproxy/README.md

 # Eproxy

-Even since coming across [mirrorr](https://github.com/bslatkin/mirrorrr) I've wanted to have a content-rewriting proxy that could also double as a cheap CDN.

-In other words, a proxy that
+Even since coming across [mirrorr](https://github.com/bslatkin/mirrorrr) I've wanted to have a content-rewriting proxy that could also double as a cheap CDN, a proxy that

 * rewrites HTML, CSS and JavaScript so you'll always stay on the proxy
 * supports cookies